Monday, December 25, 2023

 Hagerty-Toth Band - Qalgebra LP $3.

 So glad I took a whiff on this one.
 I lift my voice in praise to the record gods.
 This sounds exactly like a record Neil Hagerty and Wooden Wand would make, without being a retread.
 At least in my imagination, don't know Wand stuff too closely and, while I know the Trux discography pretty thoroughly, I'm patchy on solo Neil/Hex stuff.
 I guess, when it comes down to it, I don't really know what I'm talking about.
 Except for when it comes to Qalgebra.
 Because I know this record is a true pleasure.
 Tightly coiled pop-tinged runarounds (check out the smashing opener "Spindizzy"), slide guitar wandering out in the wilderness, goofy spoken word repartee, breezy wah-wah grooves, wildman collage jammin'.
-It was the first item in the list that really bowled me over.
+It was that first item in the list that really bowled me over.
 These songs have legit hooks, pulled off with nonchalant aplomb.
 Qalgebra is about as good as weirdo-pop gets (and we all know that's really goddamn good).
 Totally oddball, energetic and super listenable.
 A steal!

 A playlist of tunes from each of the records I wrote about, I'll add a new song each day: